kdanesh/dataviz-project/README.md

 ![Image](plots/specialty_top10pre_total.png)

 This could be due to the sheer number of primary care doctors, or the fact that primary care doctors have more patients than other specialties.
-But as it turns out, they prescribe more than others even after controlling for these potential confounds.
+But they prescribe more than others even after controlling for these confounds.

-Consider Emmanuel Saez, a dentist in Ohio.
-In 2015, he made XX opioid prescriptions to 32 patients, amounting to a prescription-to-patient ratio of 2--average among dentists.
+Consider Michael Lochtefeld, a dentist in South Carolina.
+In 2015, he made 49 opioid prescriptions to 42 patients, amounting to a prescription-to-patient ratio of 1.2--average among dentists.

-Now consider Jonathan Gruber, a family physician in Texas.
-He made 100 opioid prescriptions to 50 patients in 2015, amounting to a prescription-to-patient ratio of 3--average among family physicians.
+Now consider Deepthi Singham, a family physician in Ohio.
+He made 304 opioid prescriptions to 84 patients in 2015, amounting to a prescription-to-patient ratio of 4.4--average among family physicians.

 Drs.
-Gruber and Saez form two ends of a spectrum.
-Dentists, who routinely prescribe opioids like X to their patients following surgery, are on one end.
-Family physicians, who XX, are on the other.
+Lochtefeld and Singham form two ends of a spectrum.
+The low-prescription end includes specialties like dentistry, orthopedic surgery, and emergency medicine, all of which are characterized by narrow ranges of prescribing behavior.

+The high-prescription end of the spectrum includes specialties focused on the treatment of pain, like anesthesiology and physical medicine and rehabilitation.
+These specialties are characterized by wide ranges of prescribing behavior, as indicated by the lack of sharp peaks in their distributions.
 ![Image](plots/prescriptions_dens_by_specialty.png)

-The low-prescription end of the spectrum includes specialties like orthopedic surgery, emergency medicine, and dentistry, all of which are characterized by narrow ranges of prescribing behavior.
-For example, over 95% of general surgeons prescribed between 0 and 3 opioids per person in 2015.

-The high-prescription end of the spectrum, unsurprisingly, includes specialties focused on the treatment of pain, like anesthesiology and physical medicine and rehabilitation.
-But it also includes family and internal medicine.
-These specialties are characterized by wide ranges of prescribing behavior, as indicated by the lack of sharp peaks in their distributions.

-The wide range of prescribing behavior among primary care physicians is also apparent geographically.
-In places like Hancock County, Kentucky, and Randolph County, Georgia, rates were less than 2 prescriptions per person prescribed opioids.
+Family and internal medicine, the two most common primary care specialties, look  similar to specialties focused on the treatment of pain.
+Their wide range of prescribing behavior is also apparent geographically.
+In places like Hancock County, Kentucky, and Randolph County, Georgia, primary care prescription rates were less than 2 prescriptions per person prescribed opioids.
 But in places like Summit County, Colorado, and Sitka County, Alaska, rates were over 12 per person&mdash;more than one prescription a month per patient.

 ![Image](plots/map_prescriptions_primarycare.png)

-There are several possible explanations for the wide range of prescription behavior among primary care physicians.
-Because they see the same patients on a recurring basis, they're more likely to prescribe the same patient the same drug multiple times in a year.
-But that does not explain the geographical variation, which could be explained by regional differences in pain prevalence or tolerance levels, or by differences in how medicine is practiced.
+There are several potential explanations for the wide range of prescription behavior among primary care physicians.
+They see the same patients on a recurring basis, which makes them more likely to prescribe more drugs to fewer patients.
+But that does not explain the geographical variation, which could be due to regional differences in pain prevalence or physician norms.

 Regardless of the explanation, one point lingers: it is surprising, and perhaps alarming, that family medicine doctors prescribe more opioids per patient than pain management doctors.
 That is evidence, perhaps, of a marketing plan gone wrong.

-# Part 2: Should Big Pharma Market Opioids?
+# Should Big Pharma Market Opioids?

 In August 1999, three Abbott Laboratories executives known as the Empress of Analgesia, Wizard of Oxycontin, and Queen of pain sent a report to the company's sales team.